Coral

 Canned Feelings

-Channeling the rage and helplessness during hard times in a constructive way feels impossible.
-It's the kind of feeling that , empowered by fury, makes you capable of almost anything.
-Unlike
+Channeling rage and helplessness constructively feels impossible in dire straits.
+It's that one feeling that, fueled by fury, makes you capable of almost anything.
+Unlike depression, where your

 Read post